 Water Quality Monitoring

 The Mid-Coast Watersheds Council, Siletz Watershed Council, and the Yaquina Watershed Council collaborate with the Lincoln County SWCD, which periodically conducts much of the water quality monitoring in the Mid-Coast.
-Also, the Alsea Watershed Study is a paired watershed study that studies the impacts of forest practices on water quality, aquatic habitat, and salmon.
+Also, the Alsea Watershed Study is a paired watershed study of the impacts of forest practices on water quality, aquatic habitat, and salmon.

-The Oregon Department of Environmental Quality monitors and evaluates water quality via the Ambient Monitoring Network and Oregon Water Quality Index, watershed monitoring (TMDLs), toxics monitoring, biomonitoring, Oregon Beach Monitoring Program, Volunteer Water Quality Monitoring, Groundwater Monitoring, and National Aquatic Resource Surveys.
+The Oregon Department of Environmental Quality monitors and evaluates water quality via the Ambient Monitoring Network and Oregon Water Quality Index, watershed monitoring (Total Maximum Daily Loads (TMDLs)), toxics monitoring, biomonitoring, Oregon Beach Monitoring Program, Volunteer Water Quality Monitoring, Groundwater Monitoring, and National Aquatic Resource Surveys.
 Information about all of these programs can be found here.
 Water Quality Assessment Information from DEQ can be found here.
 And a collection of DEQ’s ambient water quality, watershed and groundwater monitoring project reports can be accessed here.

 Water Quality Impaired Streams in the Mid-Coast

-Oregon’s Section 303(d) lists water quality impaired streams (Table 1) that have been identified for not meeting water quality standards for a specific water quality parameter.
+Oregon’s Section 303(d) lists water quality impaired streams (Table 1) that have been identified as not meeting water quality standards for a specific water quality parameter.
 TMDLs (or alternate pollution control plans) are required for all water quality-limited streams.
 TMDLs set specific criteria for pollutant amounts in stream reaches that are water quality limited.